Economy in virtual control of IFIs: Dr Ashfaque

 Devolution on one hand increases the dollar dominated public debt in Rupee term which increases the overall public debt too.
 And tight monetary policy on the other hand raises the discount rate increases the financing cost—budget deficit which in turn increases the interest payments, current expenditures and total expenditures.
 And anti-growth policy leads to a slowdown in the economy that fails to give resources resulting it increases budget deficit.
 More borrowing and more accumulation of debt to finance the deficit becomes the recipe and in turn country enters into the vicious cycle.

-“The bottom line is that IMF program will bring more harm than good to the economy and to the country,” Dr Khan concluded.
+“The bottom line is that IMF program will bring more harm than good to the economy and to the country,” Dr Khan said.

 ISLAMABAD: After the virtual takeover of the country’s economy by the International Financial Institutions (IMF and World Bank), Pakistan has outsourced its policy-making to them.